 “Create your own myths; that is how the gods got started.” — Stanislaw Jerzy Lec

 Create artwork using this archetypal symbol as inspiration.
 Let the shape guide your intuition and discover your cosmic connection.
 Behold the power and mystery of the sacred spiral.
 Have a Reiki healing session.
-The healer will use the spiral in several forms as part of the healing technique.
-Learn more about the mathematical precision of this form.
+The healer will use the spiral in several forms as part of many healing techniques.

 Fibonacci Sequence & Golden Ratio